 Isaiah envisions and manages livestock operations, and puts his array of handy skills to use daily as a builder and farmer.
 He is in charge of maintaining the infrastructure that keeps things moving so smoothly.

 He is helped in many ways by his lovely wife Danielle and their two sons.
-Danielle helps with the daily operations of the farm, marketing and delivery.
+Danielle manages the produce side of the farm, as well as marketing and delivery.
 She is our in-house expert on health and wellness.
-Gunner (7) is our CLO, Chief Lego Operator, and Benaiah (not yet 1) is currently lending to photo cuteness.
+Gunner (7) is our CLO, Chief Lego Operator, and Benaiah (1.5) is currently lending to photo cuteness.